-We are Chrissy O'Neill & Co., husband and wife team, obsessive dog parents, artists, and destination wedding & elopement photographers.
+We are Chrissy O'Neill & Co., husband and wife team, parents, artists, and destination wedding & elopement photographers.
 Follow along here on the blog to see lots of beautiful people, the most stunning weddings, and snippets from our travels and everyday life.

 Search